 Rhea had been herpes positive for 5 years; herpes was not the only demon she had to contend with in her life so far.
 Having come from a broken home and suffering with her mental and emotional health and having relationships with men that didn’t treat her as she deserved, the partner she caught herpes from cheated on her and gave her chlamydia too.
 Herpes only served to make her feel even more unlovable.
 Something she couldn’t have imagined could even be possible until her diagnosis at 21.
 I’ve never made a relationship work, even my own mum and dad don’t like me, how could I possibly make it work now she would tell herself?

-Shortly after these decisions were made and a few more dates with people who turned out to be nothing serious and / or not accepting of herpes Rhea started a new job.
+Shortly after these decisions were made and a few more dates with people who turned out to be nothing serious and/or not accepting of herpes Rhea started a new job.
 She was working as a waitress at a fancy new restaurant not thinking anything of it and certainly not looking to be disclosing her condition to any colleagues Rhea didn’t even consider she might date someone from there.

 It was the middle of summer when this new job started and Rhea was folding napkins on the side by the kitchen chatting to the chefs when a chef she hadn’t seen or noticed before started flirting with her.
-Although he was a flirt naturally Rhea couldn’t believe she’d not noticed him before, am I so in my zone and shut off I’ve been working here for three weeks and I never even noticed this guy?
+Although he was a flirt naturally Rhea couldn’t believe she’d not noticed him before, am I so in my zone and shut off I’ve been working here for three weeks and I never even noticed this guy.
 He was gorgeous, charismatic, funny, smart, hard-working and lovely, his name was Chris.

 As time went by Rhea found herself finding opportunities to speak with him; on the pass by the kitchen, sitting on his table in the canteen, going for drinks with colleagues in the pub after work hoping he’d come too.
-She really liked him and it was alien to her, it was like an old school crush, a pre-herpes like crush.
+She really liked him and it was alien to her, it was like an old school crush, a pre-herpes-like crush.
 Although, she was very mindful not to get carried away as he may not be accepting.

-Through their conversations Rhea discovered Chris was in a relationship but it was very unhappy, he was being beaten by his partner.
+Through their conversations, Rhea discovered Chris was in a relationship but it was very unhappy, he was being beaten by his partner.
 He would walk for hours in the night after arguments with her to clear his mind and get away after his gruelling 16 hour shifts.
 Whilst listening to this Rhea could not help but wonder if he can be so kind to someone who treats him so badly I wonder how he could treat someone who actually loved and respected him?
 But she wasn’t going to break up a relationship, however bad it was, he was with his girlfriend and that was that.
 Rhea had a very strong moral compass, often to her detriment she felt but she’d much rather miss out than do the wrong thing.

 A few months had passed when Chris, at the end of his shift asked Rhea when she was finishing and if she would like to go for a glass of wine after work.
 They’d not done that before, I wonder why now she thought?
 Is that ok if he has a girlfriend?
 Rhea decided it was ok as it was two colleagues going for a drink and nothing more.
-She agreed, they sat in a bar a 5 minute walk from their work.
+She agreed and they ended up sat in a bar a 5-minute walk from their work.
 She loved being with him and he seemed to love being with her too, he had a kind face and was always smiley and fun, during this drink Chris told her he’d ended things with his girlfriend and asked her if she’d like to go out again sometime.
 Rhea nervously agreed, she had hoped it didn’t come across as a hesitation toward him as it was nothing of the sort, pre-herpes she’d have been so excited but now she felt a mixture of excitement and dread.
 But she agreed, she’d overcome a lot in her life and decided to trust her judgement that this was a nice man.
 If he wasn’t accepting of her condition that would be his choice and it is fine, and I am sure he’ll be respectful nonetheless, at least I can say I tried she thought.

 Being the cheeky fun guy she knew him to be it did not take long before at the end of a date Chris suggested a hotel room.